KenDang1/weekend-movie-sagas/README.md

 Next is the genres all crumble up which I'm still don't know how to render it nicely out.
 Also when I refresh the detail page it went into ERROR mode, and this is the params part Edan talked about which I hope to get it tomorrow.
 1 AM on Saturday, too tired.

+Got the Detail page to load and refresh, also not going lose the detail state.

+Still can not map out the genres

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).